Lincoln23/Data-Aggregation/README.md

          https://www.linkedin.com/company/${This Value}/admin
          ````
         -    This can be passed as parameters in the **GET** request or set as a default
-         - retrieve your `CompanyID` in the url of your company's admin page and store into the `inputs` array in `linkedin.js`
+         -  *To set as default* : retrieve your `CompanyID` in the url of your company's admin page and store into the `inputs` array in `linkedin.js`

          ```sh
         {